afsc-assessments/ebswp_2023/doc/EBSpollock.md

 9. Pollock are an important prey species for other species in the ecosystem and apparent changes in the distribution may shift their availability as prey.

-11. Finally, given the same estimated aggregate fishing effort in 2019, the estimated stock trend is downwards except at low catch levels Furthermore, the ability to catch roughly the same amount as in 2019 through to 2022 will require more effort (effectively) with further declines in spawning biomass .
+11. Given the same estimated aggregate fishing effort in 2019, the estimated stock trend is downwards except at low catch levels.
+Furthermore, the ability to catch roughly the same amount as in 2019 through to 2022 will require more effort (effectively) and will result in further declines in spawning biomass.

 ### Should the ABC be reduced below the maximum permissible ABC?

-The SSC in its September 2018 minutes recommended that assessment authors and plan teams use the risk matrix table below when determining whether to recommend an ABC lower than the maximum permissible.
-This was implemented for this year's recommendation.
+The SSC in its September 2018 minutes recommended that assessment authors and Plan Teams use the risk matrix table below when determining whether to recommend an ABC lower than the maximum permissible.

-\clearpage
+\pagebreak

 \begin{table}[ht]
 \scalebox{0.88}{